vasuth/PageRead/README.md

 ## About the code

 The code uses cURL to read the webpage and DOMDocument to access data.
-It was tested with XAMPP v7.3.4 and components e.g.
+XAMPP v7.3.4 with components e.g.

   - PHP 7.3.4
   - Apache 2.4.39